Energy Tax Credit: Which home improvements qualify?

 According to the U.S. Department of Energy, you can claim the Residential Energy Efficiency Property Credit for solar, wind, and geothermal equipment in both your principal residence and a second home.
 But fuel-cell equipment qualifies only if installed in your principal residence.

-Nonbusiness Energy Property Tax Credit (Expired December 31, 2017)
+Nonbusiness Energy Property Tax Credit (Extended through December 31, 2019)

-The first is "qualified energy efficiency improvements," and it includes the following:
+The first is "qualified energy efficiency improvements," and it includes:

 - Home insulation